-- 7.17 The addition of one plot would sit comfortably at this location without having any detrimental impact whatsoever on the character or setting of the settlement.
+- 7.13 Clearly the development would not lead to unacceptable ribbon development; it would not be deemed tandem development.
+It would not lead to unacceptable coalescence of settlements and given its siting between existing properties it would be classed as a form of infill, as such, cannot be described as unacceptable sporadic development or an unacceptable extension to the settlement.
+In addition it would not result in the loss of areas of public open space or formal recreational land.
+Given the aforementioned, it is asserted that the development would not be contrary to general planning principles. - 7.14 The development would sit comfortably at this location without having any detrimental impact whatsoever on the character or setting of the settlement.
 Furthermore, the development would not have any detrimental impact on any features of the settlement such as landscapes, townscapes or buildings of importance as a result of its scale, density and prominence.
-As such, ISA Objective 8 (Cultural Heritage and Historic Environment) along with ISA Objective 9 (Landscape) are both satisfied in this instance. - 7.18 The proposal would not involve the re-use of suitable previously developed land, hence it is acknowledged that the land is a greenfield site, as such, ISA Objective 7 (Soil) is not satisfied in this instance. - 7.19 The site has a road frontage boundary that fronts onto an Greenfield Terrace.
-As such, the site is readily accessible from the existing public highway.
-The site has existing and established entrances with adequate visibility splays, which allows direct access into the site from the adjacent highway. - 7.20 Greenfield Terrace is a relatively quiet road which serves primarily as a link between Pontyberem and Capel Seion.
+As such, ISA Objective 8 (Cultural Heritage and Historic Environment) along with ISA Objective 9 (Landscape) are both satisfied in this instance. - 7.15 The proposal would not involve the re-use of suitable previously developed land, hence it is acknowledged that the land is a greenfield site, as such, ISA Objective 7 (Soil) is not satisfied in this instance. - 7.16 The site has a road frontage boundary that fronts onto an Greenfield Terrace.
+As such, the site is readily accessible from the existing

+- public highway.
+The site has existing and established entrances with adequate visibility splays, which allows direct access into the site from the adjacent highway. - 7.17 Greenfield Terrace is a relatively quiet road which serves primarily as a link between Pontyberem and Capel Seion.
 The road junction onto Heol Y Bryn is also served by adequate visibility splays.
 The map below (Figure xi) illustrates the number of crashes in the immediate vicinity of the site.